textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Enable short tag support?

 <span class="success">**New v4.7.0**</span>.
 Textpattern tags take the form `<txp:tag_name attribute1="value" ... />`.
 It is possible to reduce the amount of typing involved by enabling a shorthand notation whereby the `txp:` may be omitted by following a few simple guidelines.
-See [Short tags (shortcodes)](https://docs.textpattern.io/tags/tag-basics/shortcodes) for more information.
+See [Short tags and macros/shortcodes](https://docs.textpattern.io/tags/tag-basics/short-tags-macros-shortcodes) for more information.

 **Note** that setting this preference in no way affects the ability to use `<txp:output_form />` short codes to render form snippets.
 You can still use `<txp::shortcode />`, which will be interpreted as `<txp:output_form form="shortcode" />`.